happiness133-python/EnergyConsumption/README.md

 ## Overview

-Welcome to the repository for our natural gas forecast model!
+Welcome to the repository for my natural gas forecast model!
 This is the first working version of the model, designed to predict the 15-day natural gas forecast based on weather data from the previous year.

 ## Model Description